emmagraham/STAT540-UBC.github.io/announcements.md

     includes:
       after_body: include/nothing.html
 ---

+**March 13**: HW2 is out!!
+Available [here](https://github.com/STAT540-UBC/STAT540-UBC.github.io/blob/master/homework/hw02/hw02_array-rna-seq-dea.md).

+Two main goals for this homework:
+i) compare array vs RNA-Seq DEA ii) study the effect of sequencing depth in DEA

+The HW is not difficult but it is long so start working on it asap! do not underestimate the time it may take you to finish it!
+Due date: March 30th, 11:59pm

 **March 10**: Jenny opened Issues in your repositories to initiate the peer review process.
 Due date: March 17th.
 Worth a total of 5 pts.
 Late submission will cost you 1 point per day or fraction.

 **February 26**: Last installment is out!!
 It summarizes the last steps needed to wrap-up and submit.
 Available [here](https://github.com/STAT540-UBC/STAT540-UBC.github.io/blob/master/homework/hw01/hw01_coaching_installment5.md).